Radiotherapy for oesophageal cancer

 Side effects of radiotherapy for oesophageal cancer

 Radiotherapy can cause side effects in the area of your body that is being treated.
-You may also have some general side effects such as feeling sick (nausea) and tired.
-It may also make the inside of the oesophagus inflamed, making swallowing painful.
-These side effects usually get better when treatment finishes.
-Side effects will depend on the radiotherapy dose and the length of your treatment.
+You may also have some general side effects, such as feeling tired.

-Your cancer doctor, specialist nurse or radiographer can advise you about what to expect.
+Your cancer doctor, specialist nurse or radiographer will tell you what to expect.
 They will give you advice on what you can do to manage side effects.
 If you have any new side effects or if side effects get worse, tell them straight away.

 Skin changes

-- wear loose-fitting clothes made from natural fibres, such as a cotton
+- wear loose-fitting clothes made from natural fibres, such as cotton

-- wash your skin gently with mild, unperfumed soap and water and gently pat it dry.
+- wash your skin gently with soap and water and gently pat it dry

 Sore throat and difficulty swallowing

-If swallowing is painful, it may mean you do not eat enough.
-If this happens, you may need to see a dietitian.
+If swallowing is painful, it may mean you are not able to eat enough.
+If this happens, you may need to speak with a dietitian.
 They can talk to you about how you can supplement your diet with high-calorie, nutritious drinks.

 Dry mouth